 The Leica M11 has been hotly anticipated, with rumors swirling about its specs: will it have a hybrid OVF/EVF?
 Will it only use a touchscreen and no buttons?
 Will Leica get rid of the baseplate?
 Let’s dig into it.

-Editor’s note: The following is an extended hands-on preview of the Leica M11, but should not be considered a full review.
+Editor’s note: The following is an extended hands-on preview, or initial review, of the Leica M11, but should not be considered a full review.
 The camera PetaPixel was provided for evaluation was pre-production and firmware was not final.

 What’s New with the Leica M11?